 Dandelions for Dinner

 Think twice before cursing the dandelions growing in your lawn.
 Instead of muttering "nasty weeds,” consider that “tasty dinner” might be a more appropriate response.
-One of the main ingredients in our Chickpea and Tomatillo Stew with Wilted Dandelion Greens this week, that weed is actually a delicious green that’s loaded with nutrients.
+One of the main ingredients in our Chickpea and Tomatillo Stew with Wilted Dandelion Greens, that weed is actually a delicious green that’s loaded with nutrients.

 When picked while they’re young and tender, dandelion greens can be quite sweet, though as they grow the leaves take on a mild bitterness and a rich minerality.